VioletFigueroa/Digital-Forensics-Case-Study/README.md

 - Start with: Timeline section in the report, then the registry/log screenshots

 ## Overview
 Comprehensive digital forensics and incident response investigation into the theft of a proprietary Szechuan sauce recipe and intellectual property exfiltration.
-This merged project combines two distinct forensics case studies demonstrating real-world investigative methodologies suitable for legal proceedings and corporate incident response.
+This merged project combines two distinct forensics case studies demonstrating real-world investigative methodologies suitable for corporate incident response.

 ## Objectives
 - Identify insider threats responsible for data theft